Skip to main content

 Admission philosophy

-At UWEC, we value diversity and lifelong learning.
-We expect our graduate students to become excellent SLPs, collaborative leaders, and culturally humble citizens of the world.
+At UWEC, we value rich experiences and lifelong learning.
+Our application process considers experience, personal attributes, and key academic metrics.
+We expect our graduate students to become excellent SLPs, collaborative leaders, and wise and humble citizens of the world.
+Given the admissions philosophy of the UWEC program, the following information is provided to guide prospective candidates in the application process.

 Admission criteria

-Minimum Criteria to be Considered for Admission
+Minimum Criteria to Apply

-• Baccalaureate degree from a regionally accredited university.
+• Baccalaureate degree from a regionally accredited university

-• A minimum GPA of 3.25 in CSD coursework.
+• A minimum GPA of 3.25 in CSD coursework

-• These credits must include college-level coursework in each of the following five areas:
+• These credits must include college-level coursework in each of the following five areas.

 • Anatomy & Physiology of Speech & Hearing Mechanism